akhmeed19/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

      Although the altitude differences are small relative to Earth's overall size, the divergence between the red and green curves clearly illustrates the impact of the impulsive burn.

 4. **General Observations:**
-   - The simulation demonstrates that impulsive burns executed at periapsis are highly effective, as the added delta‑\(V\) results in a markedly altered orbit with a raised apogee.
+   - The simulation demonstrates that impulsive burns executed at periapsis are highly effective, as the added delta‑$V$ results in a markedly altered orbit with a raised apogee.
-   - Modifying the value of \(\Delta V\) or changing the orbital parameters would result in more pronounced visual differences.
+   - Modifying the value of $\Delta V$ or changing the orbital parameters would result in more pronounced visual differences.

----